-Treaty bodies are international committees of independent experts who monitor States parties’ implementation of the nine core human rights treaties and their optional protocols, based on reports from States parties and information from non-governmental organisations (NGOs) and other relevant sources.
-At present, there are ten treaty bodies of which nine monitor the implementation of the nine core international human rights treaties and one, the Subcommittee on the Prevention of Torture (SPT), monitors the Optional Protocol to the Convention against Torture.
-Each treaty body takes its name from the convention under which it was established.
+Treaty Bodies are international committees of independent experts who monitor States parties’ implementation of the eight core human rights treaties and their optional protocols, based on reports from States Parties and information from non-governmental organisations (NGOs) and other relevant sources.
+At present, there are ten treaty bodies of which nine monitor the implementation of the eight core international human rights treaties and one, the Subcommittee on the Prevention of Torture (SPT), monitors the Optional Protocol to the Convention against Torture.
+Each Treaty Body takes its name from the convention under which it was established.
 So, for example, the Committee on the Elimination of Racial Discrimination monitors implementation of the International Convention on the Elimination of all forms of Racial Discrimination.
-The exception is the treaty body established under the International Covenant on Civil and Political Rights which is referred to simply as the Human Rights Committee.
-The treaty bodies are mandated to carry out several activities in fulfilling their function of monitoring the implementation of State parties’ obligations under the treaties.
-All treaty bodies (except SPT):
+The exception is the Treaty Body established under the International Covenant on Civil and Political Rights which is referred to simply as the Human Rights Committee.
+The Treaty Bodies are mandated to carry out several activities in fulfilling their function of monitoring the implementation of State Parties’ obligations under the treaties.
+All Treaty Bodies (except SPT):

 - Develop general comments interpreting provisions of their respective treaties.

 Some treaty bodies are also mandated to perform additional functions, such as:

 - Considering individual communications or complaints.

 - Conducting or initiating inquiries.